<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=167161&amp;fmt=gif">

 Prefabrication Process

-The finished panels are packaged and crated or placed on skids to prevent damage in shipping.
+Next, the basecoat, mesh and customizable finish are applied.
+After drying, the completed panels are packaged and crated or placed on skids to prevent damage in shipping.

 Fastening Features